caido/documentation/src/concepts/essentials/workflows/sdk.md

 ::: info
 To view the **typing.d.ts** file - click [here](https://github.com/caido/sdk-workflow/blob/main/src/typing.d.ts).

-Or expand the collapsible element located at the bottom of this page:
+Or expand the collapsible element located at the bottom of this page.

+For quick navigation of this documentation - use the page contents menu located to the right.
 :::

 ## Console